 Singaporeans can visit Brunei for up to 30 days without a visa.
 Singaporeans who plan to travel to Brunei and stay there for an extended period of time are strongly advised to closely monitor their immigration status and ensure they do not exceed the permitted length of stay.
-As visa requirements often change at short notice, we advise you to contact your travel agency, or the High Commission of Brunei Darussalam for up-to-date information.
+As visa requirements often change at short notice, we advise you to contact your travel agency, or the High Commission of Brunei Darussalam in Singapore for up-to-date information.

 Reciprocal Green Lane (RGL)

 The RGL arrangement between Singapore and Brunei to facilitate single-entry, short-term essential travel for official and business purposes resumed on 12 July 2021.

 Applicants travelling from Singapore to Brunei via the RGL will need their receiving Brunei-based company or government agency to apply for an Entry Travel Pass on their behalf.
 Please visit https://safetravel.ica.gov.sg/rgl/outbound/faq#faq-outbound-brunei for more details on the health requirements and application process.

 Applicants travelling from Brunei to Singapore via the RGL will need their receiving Singapore-based company or Government agency to apply for a Safe Travel Pass on their behalf.
 Please visit https://safetravel.ica.gov.sg/brunei/rgl/terms-and-conditions for more details on the terms and conditions of SafeTravel Pass.

 Singaporeans should also closely monitor the news and official announcements by both the Singaporean and Bruneian governments regarding the COVID-19 situation in Brunei.